Jill French’s Contract of proofreading/editing services

 - Following payment of my invoice, any content created by me as part of the proofreading/editing process will become the copyright of the Client unless otherwise agreed.

-Please read the Good quality page of my website.
+Please read the Quality page of my website.
 This is my declaration of what’s possible regarding quality, particularly when a file that hasn’t been through previous professional editorial revision.

 This agreement is subject to the laws of England and Wales, and both the Client and I agree to submit to the jurisdiction of the English and Welsh courts.